 Who could help me ?

 If you are already a Globetrotter member, you could contact other members listed as being in your area for their ideas and suggestions.
 You ask for help and support from the Globetrotter Chair.
-In addition, Dick Curtis is the London Meeting Organiser and he can assist you with ideas for speakers. .
+In addition, the London/Chester/Toronto Meeting Organisers can assist you with ideas for speakers.

 As far as publicity for your new branch is concerned this must take place locally through your own efforts, though the main Globetrotters Club can assist too.
 The best publicity is often just word of mouth through your network of friends and there are local schools and Universities, notice boards at work places etc. This can be a lot of work but the main Globetrotters Club will try and help and support you as much as possible through the exchange of ideas etc.